-NFL Week 2: How will injuries to Aaron Rodgers, Leonard Fournette shape big games?
+Aaron Rodgers returns, Patrick Mahomes and Ryan Fitzpatrick stay hot

 The Rodgers rule is being enforced

 Flags are flying with the new “Aaron Rodgers Rule,” which calls for defenders to be flagged for landing on a quarterback with all or most of their body weight as the quarterback sets up to throw.

+It continued to be an issue in Week 2, most visibly in the Packers-Vikings game, in which Eric Kendricks was called for roughing the passer even though he did not land on Rodgers with all his weight.

 Defenders were flagged 15 times for roughing-the-passer penalties in Week 1.
 Citing numbers from Stats LLC, the Star-Tribune’s Ben Goessling reports that roughing-the-passer penalties made up 5.9 percent of the flags thrown in Week 1, nearly double the 3.1 percent figure from last year.

 The rule was enacted after the Vikings’ Anthony Barr landed on Rodgers last fall with all his weight, breaking his collarbone and limiting him to one game the rest of the season.